samlaubscher/Stellar-Drift-Game-M2/README.md

 ## Features to impliment in the future
 ### Score history & high score leaderboard
 I would like to impliment the use of a global high score with a leaderboard.
 When a player crashes or wins, the leaderboard would be displayed with the option of adding the most recent score to the list with a user name text input.
+The score limit of 10,000 could be removed and players could compete to score the highest on the leaderboard.
 In order to achieve this, I would need knowledge of back-end technologies, which I will be studying later in this course.

 ### Stop the background music from restarting when the game is restarted
 Each time the game is restarted, the page must be reloaded which in turn restarts the music.
 I would like to impliment a way of restarting the game and refreshing the code efficiently without refreshing the entire window.